Dating Quiz

-Have you ever met someone you thought was too fantastic to be true?
-Someone who showered you with attention, affection, and gifts from the very beginning?
-While it may initially feel like a fairytale romance, this behavior could be a red flag and part of a manipulative tactic known as "love bombing."
+Have you ever met someone you thought was too good to be true?
+Someone who showered you with attention, affection, grandiose compliments, visions of the future, and generosity from the very beginning?
+While these gestures may initially feel like the beginning of a fairytale romance, this behavior is generally a red flag and part of a (sometimes unconscious, but nevertheless manipulative) strategy known as "love bombing."

 What is "Love Bombing"?

-In essence, "love bombing" is bombarding a person with loving gestures.
+In essence, "love bombing" is a emotional scam comprised of bombarding a person with loving gestures.
 While this showering of love and affection may seem like a dream come true because of cultural messaging about what romantic love is, love bombing has nothing to do with real love.
-It is about the immediate gratification of the love bomber's need and preys on the innate human desire to be cared for.
-However, it's likely happening early on in a relationship.
-In that case, it's not based on who the receiver is or their actual needs being cared for but is solely about the immediate gratification of the needs of the love bomber, mainly to have someone want them and be dependent on them.
+It is a shallow expression of romantic cosplay designed to gratify the love bomber's immediate needs for attention and dependency by preying on the innate human desire to be cared for.
+Because it happens very early on in the relationship, it's not based on who the receiver is or their actual needs being cared for.
+It is too early for the love bomber to know the receiver or the receiver to truly be able to trust the love bomber.

-However, love bombing is the opposite of a fairy tale.
-It's about seduction, controlling the relationship, and shaping the narrative so the love bomber looks like the "perfect partner" (no such thing!) and can gain the upper hand.
-If you obsess about or idealize someone immediately, stay connected to friends and family and see if your partner's actions can remain stable and consistent past the three-month, six-month, and year marks.
+In reality, love bombing is the opposite of a fairy tale.
+It is about seduction, controlling the relationship, and shaping the narrative so the love bomber looks like the "perfect partner" (no such thing!) and can gain the upper hand.
+If you obsess about or idealize someone immediately, this is a sign that your nervous system may be registering insincerity and potential love bombing.
+Stay connected to friends and family and see if your partner's actions can remain stable and consistent past the three-month, six-month, and year marks.

-It is not advisable to rely on a man or any partner to be aggressive with romanticism from the beginning of a relationship.
-It reinforces the idea of imbalanced relationships, with one partner in the passive, "desirable," vulnerable role and the other with all the power and control.
+Extreme romantic gestures at the beginning of a relationship reinforce the idea of imbalanced relationships, with one partner in the passive, "desirable," vulnerable role and the other with all the power and control.
+This becomes problematic as soon as the passive partner tries to express vulnerability or express a need.

-True love and lasting mutual relationships are based on trust built over time and small rather than large gestures.
+True love and lasting mutual relationships are based on trust built over time, the communication and sharing of needs and vulnerabilities, and small rather than large gestures.
 The Gottman Institute has done research in their love lab that shows that couples who stay together over the long run have a 5:1 ratio of positive relationship-building behaviors to negative behaviors.
-These relationship-building behaviors are small gestures or "bids" for affection by both partners over a long period, rather than the unidirectional pursuit and overt displays of affection in the first three months of the relationship that characterize love bombing.
+These relationship-building behaviors are small gestures or "bids" for affection by both partners over a long period of time, rather than the unidirectional pursuit and overt displays of affection in the first three months of the relationship that characterize love bombing.

 Here is a closer look at love bombing, warning signs to look out for, and tips for self-protection.